Student Financial Services

 The University of Saint Joseph School Code - 001409

-Copies of the prior year Federal Tax Return and W-2 statements
+Copies of your Federal Tax Return and W-2 statements from two years prior

 Business and investment information (stocks, bonds and other investment records)